 This is how it is for me, the way my brain works, but I think from reading many books on writing that it is not uncommon.
 I write a lot, from technical blog posts, to commentary, analysis documents for work, and creative writing (that only I see right now).
 It pretty much applies to all my writing.
 I think a similar thing can happen for visual design work (though I myself and pretty terrible at that).

 There is a well known story of a pottery class where the teacher split them into two groups.
 Half were told to focus on quantity and they would be judged by the number of works they produced.
 The other half were told they should go for quality over quantity, and would be judged by the quality of their work.
-The surprising result, as the story foes, was that the quantity over quality group produced more great pottery works than the group going for perfection.
+The surprising result, as the story goes, was that the quantity over quality group produced more great pottery works than the group going for perfection.

 My own anecdotal experience with writing aligns with this story quite well.
 I write, some of it is good and some of it is bad.
 Sometimes I don’t know until I’ve written it or half written it.
 Usually, insights come out of the writing process so it’s hard to know upfront whether it’s going to be worthwhile or not.
 I just write without pressure, let the words and ideas develop and be judged later.
 The stuff I like, I publish or share at work, the rest remains unseen.
 This is the idea of quantity leading to quality.
 Or in other words, doing something without prior pressure for it to be good allows you the freedom to explore, to enjoy what you’re doing, which can lead to surprising quality (as well as failure).